igorfel/Clock/README.md

 # Clock
-A countdown clock made in Unity
+A countdown timer made in Unity